jobin2201/SIH2023/Readme.md

 # Self-Identifying Mental Status and Support Guidance

 ## Project Overview
+In a world that increasingly prioritizes physical fitness and well-being, the importance of mental health often takes a back seat.
+However, the truth is that mental health concerns affect millions of individuals, and the need for support and guidance is greater than ever.
+The question that arises is, can technology bridge the gap between mental health and overall well-being?
+This is where our innovative project comes into play.

 Welcome to the GitHub repository for the "Self-Identifying Mental Status and Support Guidance" project, developed as part of the Smart India Hackathon.
 This project aims to address the critical issue of mental health by leveraging technology to provide individuals with a platform for self-identifying their mental status and accessing guidance and support related to fitness and sports.

 ## Problem Statement
 **Title** Self-Identifying the Mental Status and Get Guidance for Support